Counterfactual thinking: Upward and downward

 Upward counterfactual thinking focuses on how the situation could have been better.
 Many times, people think about what they could have done differently.
 For example, "If I started studying three days ago, instead of last night, I could have done better on my test."
 Since people often think about what they could have done differently, it is not uncommon for people to feel regret during upward counterfactual thinking.

 Downward counterfactual thinking focuses on how the situation could have been worse.
 In this scenario, a person can make themselves feel better about the outcome because they realize that the situation is not the worst it could be.
 For example, "I'm lucky I earned a 'C' on that; I didn't start studying until last night."

 Additive/subtractive

-A counterfactual statement may involve the action or inaction of an event that originally took place.
+A counterfactual statement may involve the addition or subtraction of an event.
 An additive statement involves engaging in an event that did not originally occur (e.g., I should have taken medicine) whereas a subtractive statement involves removing an event that took place (e.g., I should have never started drinking).
 Additive counterfactuals are more frequent than subtractive counterfactuals.

-Additive and upward counterfactual thinking focuses on "what else could I have done to do well?".
-Subtractive and upward counterfactual thinking focuses on "what shouldn't I have done so I could do well?".
-In contrast, an additive and downward scenario would be, "If I went drinking last night as well, I would have done even worse", while a subtractive and downward scenario would be, "if I didn't start studying two days ago, I would have done much worse".
+Additive and upward counterfactual thinking focuses on "what else could I have done to do better?"
+Subtractive and upward counterfactual thinking focuses on "what shouldn't I have done so I could do better?"
+In contrast, an additive and downward scenario would be, "If I went drinking last night as well, I would have done worse", while a subtractive and downward scenario would be, "if I didn't start studying two days ago, I would have done worse".